 More than just water, excessive heat can also damage your furniture.
 Too much heat will dry your furniture out, making it brittle and easily frayed.
 As much as possible, place your patio furniture in the shade where you can keep it from the heat and provide a more comfortable sitting space for yourself, too.

 If your outdoor wicker patio furniture does fray and crack the varnish, you’ll need to recoat it.
 Without a sealed varnish, significant damage can come to your wicker furniture rendering it unserviceable.
 Plus, recoating your patio furniture will help keep it looking like new.

-Need to find a pro for your wicker furniture?Find Pros
+Ready to start your wicker furniture?Find Pros

 Indoor Wicker Furniture

 Wicker furniture is most commonly placed outdoors, but it has its place indoors as well.
 Wicker storage chests and baskets can be a great idea for your bathroom, for example.
 Also for inexpensive and pleasing furniture in kids’ rooms, wicker furniture is the perfect blend of style and usability.
 You don’t have to go with the traditional look of wicker furniture, either.
 It can be painted to match the decoration in your kid’s bedroom.
 Be it storage chests or miniature furniture, most homeowners find some use for indoor wicker furniture.
 Naturally, indoor wicker furniture requires considerably less maintenance than its outdoor counterpart, but it’ll still need the occasional dusting.